simond3414/teacher_printer/README.md

 ### 📋 Job Management
 - **Friendly Job Names**: Assign custom names to jobs for easy identification
-- **Job History**: View all existing jobs with creation dates and progress tracking
+- **Job History**: View all existing jobs with creation dates, DPI used, and progress tracking
 - **Duplicate Prevention**: Automatic validation prevents duplicate job names
 - **Delete Operations**: Remove individual jobs or delete all jobs at once
+- **DPI Display**: See the actual DPI used for conversion in job info and batch interface

 ### 🖼️ Image Processing
 - **Selective Exclusion**: Exclude specific images from the final PDF